top of page

 Later Conflicts

-During the 2019 Balakot clashes, a MiG‑21UPG Bison shot an PAF falcon most probably an F16BM Twin seater version as pak DG ISPR Claimed 3 Pilots Vicinity in the starting of conflict but later declined hinting towards a twin seater jets downing another strong evidence suggest that it was a twin seater as no WSOs Name is Mentioned in the PAFs Fake Victory Stone which mentions use of F16BM a Twin Seater Version of Falcon.
+• During the 2019 Balakot clashes, a MiG‑21UPG Bison shot down a PAF falcon, most probably an F-16BM twin-seater version.
+The Pakistan DG ISPR claimed three pilots were in the vicinity at the start of the conflict but later declined, hinting towards a twin-seater jet being downed.
+Strong evidence suggests it was a twin-seater, as no WSO's name is mentioned in the PAF's fake victory stone, which claims the use of an F-16BM, a twin-seater version of the Falcon.

-Regarding Operation Sindoor in 2025, though MiG‑21s aren’t specifically named, the IAF shot down five Pakistani fighter jets and one large military aircraft though experts suggest real numbers could be double suggesting more confirmation may come later on apart from—its largest surface-to-air success.
-MiG‑21s may have been part of overall force operations but not explicitly credited
+• Regarding Operation Sindoor in 2025, though MiG‑21s aren’t specifically named, the IAF shot down five Pakistani fighter jets and one large military aircraft.
+Experts suggest the real numbers could be double, indicating more confirmation may come later.
+MiG‑21s may have been part of overall force operations but were not explicitly credited.

 Reputation Among Veterans

-A retired Air Marshal staunchly defended the MiG‑21 against calls of "flying coffin" label, citing a daring occasion where a pilot evaded attack by four Pakistani F‑86 Sabres
+• A retired Air Marshal staunchly defended the MiG‑21 against calls of the "flying coffin" label, citing a daring occasion where a pilot evaded attack by four Pakistani F‑86 Sabres.

 3. Airstrike Roles: Ground Attack and Beyond